This page contains information on the Layers panel in the V-Ray Frame Buffer.

 The OCIO correction allows you to apply color corrections from an .ocio color profile to image colors.
 When this correction is enabled and no specific .ocio profile is specified, it attempts to read the OCIO environment variable and apply the profile specified in it.

-Save RGB primaries conversion to image – When enabled, saves the RGB primaries conversion to image.
+Save RGB primaries conversion to image – When enabled, V-Ray saves the color space (RGB primaries conversion) set in the Color management to the image.

 Normally you would specify the ICC file for your calibrated monitor here.
 Programs like PhotoShop display images using your (primary) monitor's ICC profile automatically.
 However (at least for the moment), 3ds Max is not a color-managed application and you must manually load the monitor ICC profile into the V-Ray frame buffer in order to match the appearance of your images in PhotoShop.